Wealth Planning You can have your cake and eat it too!!

 situation.
 This may include most or all of the following:

 - retirement planning

 Depending on your situation, she can then either carry out those recommendations by working with other professionals on your behalf, or guide you through the wealth planning process.
-Periodically (usually once or twice a year), the two of you should reevaluate your plan to ensure you are meeting those goals and also, to adjust your plans to accomodate new goals you may have due to changes in your lifestyle or circumstances, such as an inheritance, new relationships, new job, etc.
+Periodically (usually once or twice a year), the two of you shall reevaluate your plan to ensure you are meeting those goals and also, to adjust your plans to accommodate new goals you may have due to changes in your lifestyle or circumstances, such as an inheritance, new relationships, new job, etc.

 3. What can you do to help in the process?